hisschemoller/euclidean-pattern-generator/README.md

 The algorithm was originally written by Eric Björklund of Los Alamos National Laboratory for a nuclear process where pulses of energy had to be distributed evenly over time.
 Later, Godfried Toussaint of McGill University in Montreal discovered that these patterns are the same as rhythms used in traditional music all over the world.

+## New in v1.2
+Individual patterns can be muted and unmuted by external MIDI Note In and Note Out messages, so that a song arrangement can be created in an external MIDI sequencer or DAW and played back with the Euclidean Pattern Generatr.

 ## New in v1.1
 The main new feature in this version is OSC (Open Sound Protocol) support.
 The OSC functionality was written by Michael L. Heuer, who kindly offered to collaborate.